Programme

 Surgical Genomics 101

-Surgical innovation Workforce and training Presentation
+Workforce and training Surgical innovation Presentation

 This session explores how genomic medicine and pharmacogenomics are reshaping the future of personalised care across the NHS.
 The session will discuss the implementation of genomic medicine services, the integration of pharmacogenomic insights into everyday clinical practice, and how these advances are becoming relevant to all specialties in improving outcomes and patient safety.